 How to cook ribs in an instant pot

-Cooking ribs in the Instant Pot couldn’t be simpler.
-Start with either baby back ribs or St. Louis ribs.
+Cooking ribs in the Instant Pot couldn't be simpler.
+The best ribs to start with are either baby back ribs or St. Louis ribs.
 (St. Louis ribs are juicier and more flavorful from the belly fat.
 I get them here.)

-Make sure you check the back of the ribs for the membrane.
+Make sure you check the underside of the ribs for the membrane.
 Depending on where you buy your pork ribs, this membrane may already be removed.
-It’s important to remove this since it’s chewy and hard to eat.
-If you see a thin whitish membrane across the back of the ribs just pull it off with your fingers.
+It's important to remove this since it's chewy and hard to eat.
+If you see a thin whitish membrane across the back of the ribs just pull it off with your fingers or use a paper towel to get a better grip.

-Once the membrane is removed, put the dry rub on the ribs.
-We only use one dry rub in our house and it’s based on my homemade chili powder.
-The blend includes smoked paprika, garlic, cumin, sea salt, and a little bit of coconut sugar.
+Once the membrane is removed, put the dry rub on both sides of the ribs.
+We only use one spice rub in our house and it's based on my homemade chili and taco seasoning.
+The blend includes smoked paprika, garlic powder, cumin, sea salt, and a little bit of coconut sugar instead of the traditional brown sugar.
 If you are doing a Whole30, you can omit the coconut sugar but I like the hint of sweetness with the smoky spice mix.

-Next, set up your instant pot with a trivet in the bottom of the cooking pot and pour the water into the the pot.
-Stand the racks of ribs on the trivet as shown in the photo above.
+Next, set up your instapot with a trivet in the bottom of the cooking pot and pour the water into the pot.
+Stand each rack of ribs on the trivet as shown in the photo above.

-Set your Instant Pot to pressure cook or manual (depending on which model you have) and cook ribs on high pressure.
-I find 25 minutes is a good cook time for baby back ribs and 30 minutes for St. Louis ribs.
+Set your Instant Pot to pressure cook or manual (depending on which model you have) and cook the ribs on high pressure.
+I find 25 minutes is a good pressure cooking time for baby back ribs and 30 minutes of pressure cook time for St. Louis ribs.

 Use a natural release (wait until the button releases).
 Then remove the ribs and either place them on the grill or on a baking sheet to finish under the broiler.
 It takes just a few minutes either way.